the time has come to

 GAMEPLAY ACTIONS

-DRAWING CULTIVATION CARDS
+DRAWING LAND CARDS

-Your first Cultivation Card costs 1 Tree.
+Your first Land Card costs 1 Terra.

-Your second costs 2 Trees.
+Your second costs 2 Terra.

 GROWING TREES